Parathyroid Q & A

 How is parathyroid disease treated?

-Treatment of parathyroid disease depends on the underlying type and severity of your symptoms.
+Treatment depends on the underlying type and severity of your symptoms.
 Typically, the team at Ally Endocrinology recommends conservative, noninvasive methods of care like prescription medication, nutritional supplements, and eating a healthy, balanced diet.

 If these measures don’t prevent your parathyroid gland from overactive hormone production, surgical intervention may be necessary.
 The most common type of surgery used to treat parathyroid disease is minimally invasive parathyroidectomy.